MindaugasStagys/nuclei_segmentation/README.md

 # U-Net\#

 Custom U-Net type architecture for multi-class nuclei segmentation.
+!(/assets/architecture.pdf)

 ## Data

-For this project we used PanNuke dataset
+For this project we used [PanNuke](https://jgamper.github.io/PanNukeDataset/) dataset.

 To download the dataset and prepare folder structure run:
 ```sh